Mozo guides

 4. Close your old bank account

-Once you’ve double checked that your direct payments and deposits are running smoothly from your new account, it's time to say goodbye to your old bank account.
+Once you've confirmed that all your direct payments and deposits are successfully transitioning to your new account, it's time to bid farewell to your old bank.
+Double-check that all transactions have cleared before closing the account.

 Best bank accounts